-John Storgaards made his North American debut with the St. Paul Chamber Orchestra during the 2005/06 season.
-Since then, he has appeared with the New York Philharmonic, the Boston Symphony at Tanglewood, the Cleveland Orchestra at Blossom, and the Chicago, Toronto, St. Louis, Detroit, National, Atlanta, Montreal, Cincinnati, Vancouver, Baltimore, Indianapolis and Houston symphonies.
-Highlights of Mr. Storgaards’ 2018/19 North American season include subscription debuts with the Boston, Pittsburgh and Dallas symphonies, and return appearances with the Cleveland Orchestra at Blossom, as well as with the National, Detroit, Toronto, St. Louis and Cincinnati symphonies.
+Storgårds made his North American debut with the St. Paul Chamber Orchestra during the 2005-06 season.
+Since then, he has appeared with the New York Philharmonic, the Boston Symphony in Boston and at Tanglewood, the Cleveland Orchestra at the Blossom Music Festival, the Chicago Symphony and with the Pittsburgh, St. Louis, Detroit, Toronto, National, Atlanta, Montreal, Vancouver, Cincinnati, Dallas and Houston symphonies.

-Mr. Storgaards studied violin with Chaim Taub and subsequently became the concertmaster of the Swedish Radio Symphony Orchestra under Esa-Pekka Salonen, before studying conducting with Jorma Panula and Eri Klas at the famed Sibelius Academy.
-He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize 2012.
+Storgårds studied violin with Chaim Taub and subsequently became the concertmaster of the Swedish Radio Orchestra under Esa-Pekka Salonen before studying conducting with Jorma Panula and Eri Klas at the famed Sibelius Academy.
+He received the Finnish State Prize for Music in 2002 and the Pro Finlandia Prize in 2012.

 Please note: Biographies are based on information provided to the CSO by the artists or their representatives.
 More current information may be available on websites of the artists or their management.